Gibraltar Point Lighthouse on Toronto Island is today tucked amongst the trees, away from the shore it once stood so close to.

 Did You Know?

-At one time, a peninsula joined the mainland near the foot of Woodbine Ave.
-It was along this area that Lieutenant-Governor John Graves Simcoe and his wife, Elizabeth, rode on horseback around to Gibraltar Point.
+- At one time, a peninsula joined the mainland near the foot of Woodbine Ave.
+Along this area, Lieutenant-Governor John Graves Simcoe and his wife, Elizabeth, rode on horseback to Gibraltar Point.

 Gibraltar Point Lighthouse Photos